 The enumeration of moulds is carried out according to the horizontal method by means of the colony count technique at 25 °C on the YGC medium described in appendix VII.
+Less than 100 CFU/g of preparation.

 It is also possible to carry out the enumeration as described in chapter II of the International Oenological Codex.